A Unified LLM-Adaptable Framework for Cold-Start Cognitive Diagnosis: Methodology

 Our approach transforms concise educational texts into detailed, explicit representations through LLM-driven text-to-text generation.
 This process uncovers implicit knowledge within the original text, facilitating more precise differentiation and linkage across domains.
-We call this process "Knowledge Diffusion".
+We call this process ``Knowledge Diffusion".

-This process can be applied to both exercise texts and KCs.
-As illustrated in Figure \ref{method_arch}(a), we take "KC diffusion" as an example, with the specific steps outlined as follows: (1) For each target knowledge concept $k_{target}$ in $\mathcal{K} = \mathcal{K_{H}} \cup \mathcal{K_{C}}$, we identify a set of semantically similar concepts $K_{neg} = \{k^1_{neg},k^2_{neg},..., k^N_{neg}\}$ as negative examples, specifically selecting the top-N semantically similar KCs from sibling nodes of $k_{target}$.
-(2) We collect exercises $\mathcal{V}_{target}$ that assess $k_{target}$ and corresponding exercises $\mathcal{V}^{i}_{neg}$ for each similar KC.
-(3) We prompt the LLM to generate enriched KC descriptions that explicitly distinguish between the target concept and its related concepts:
+This process applies to both exercise texts and KCs.
+Taking 'KC diffusion' as an example (Figure \ref{method_arch}(a)), the procedure involves three steps: (1) extracting exercises $Q_{\text{target}}$ associated with each target knowledge concept $k_{target}$; (2) retrieving semantically similar KCs ($K_{neg}$) and their corresponding exercises ($Q_{neg}$) as negative examples; and (3) prompting the LLM to generate enriched descriptions that distinguish the target concept from these related concepts.

-This process yields the enriched knowledge concept set $\mathcal{K'}= \mathcal{K'_{H}} \cup \mathcal{K'_{C}}$, establishing stronger semantic bridges between historical and cold-start domains.
-Notably, negative examples are crucial for generating discriminative content, unlike other approaches \cite{liu2024dual} that use only exercises of $K_{target}$.
-Comparative examples are provided in the Appendix \ref{subsec:Appendix A.3}.
+Notably, negative examples are crucial for generating discriminative content, unlike other approaches \cite{liu2024dual} that use only exercises of $k_{target}$.
+Comparative examples are provided in the Appendix~\ref{subsec:Appendix A.5}.